Our Products

 Please do not use our handmade products in the oven, as they are very delicate.

-Also, please refrain from using lacquerware and metal products in ovens.As for using microwaves,it depends on the product, so please check the “PRODUCT DETAIL” on the product page.
+Also, please refrain from using lacquerware and metal products in ovens.

 -

-How to care for my tableware?
+How can I care for my tableware?

-Please refer to the link below.
+Please refer to the following guides:

 -